thesse1/webmethods-api-gateway-staging/README.md

 # Usage examples

-When using the API Gateway Staging solution, there are two options for exporting/importing from/to the API Gateway CONFIG stage (or a local development environment): Developers can either use a local repository (clone), export/import the API projects using the gateway_import_export_utils.bat script and synchronize their local repository (pull/push) with the central repository used by the Azure DevOps pipelines, or they can directly export/import API projects from/to the API Gateway CONFIG stage using the export_api_from_config / wm_{test_}apigw_staging_deploy_to_config pipelines.
+When using the API Gateway Staging solution, there are two options for exporting/importing from/to the API Gateway CONFIG stage (or a local development environment): Developers can either use a local repository (clone), export/import the API projects using the gateway_import_export_utils.bat script and synchronize their local repository (pull/push) with the central repository used by the Azure DevOps pipelines, or they can directly export/import API projects from/to the API Gateway CONFIG stage using the export_api_from_config / deploy_to_config pipelines.

 ## Example 1: Change an existing API